bkleinen/bkleinen.github.io/studies/ic/index.md

 In addition to that, my specific rules about ICs are as follows:

 * You need to talk to me - preferably during the office hours (see below)  - about your topic and register in LSF for the correct semester and course (IC1 or IC2).
-You will be rejected first and accepted later manually, please to re-register as long as possible/necessary (Neuanmeldung).
+You will be rejected first and accepted later manually, please re-register as long as possible/necessary (Neuanmeldung).
 (Don't ask.
-Or do and do an IC about possible clashes of business processes and supporting IT.)
+Or do ask learn about possible clashes of business processes and supporting IT.)

 * You need to **maintain and hand in** a timesheet documenting what you did for your IC (a simple excel sheet summing up hours and tasks will do) - it should be around 180 hrs according to the 6 ECTS.

 * You need to **document your IC in a written report**.
-Although there are no regulations for the form, it's generally a good idea to practice writing a paper or thesis with this report and thus do it in a similar form.
+Although there are no regulations regarding the report's form, it's generally a good idea to practice writing a paper or thesis with this report and thus do it in a similar form.

 * Grades will be done in each 2nd examination period.
-You need to **present your IC to me** (again, preferably during my
+You need to **register for the exam and present your IC to me** (again, preferably during my
   office  hours) and hand your report in to me at least two weeks before the end of the grading deadline.

 {% include officehours.md %}